The Shadow Labor Market - Why is it a Problem and How to Address It?

 Who should attend

-The course has been designed for mid to senior level tax auditors, representatives of line ministries, criminal tax investigators or inspectors who are involved and/or have experience with the fighting the shadow economy, with a particular focus on improving tax compliance.
+The course has been designed for mid to senior level tax officials from the Risk Management, Audit, Criminal Tax Investigation, Analytics, Anti-Fraud or Tax Police Department and the representatives of Tax Policy divisions in the Ministry of Finance who are involved and/or have experience with the fighting the shadow economy.

 Participants are expected to take an active part in the workshop activities.
 The success of the workshop is directly dependent on the participants’ active engagement in the discussions and group work.